Who we are

 Marshall has been CEO of the European Union Youth Orchestra since the spring of 2013.
 He is also Founder and Chairman of Sistema Europe, Founder of Sistema Africa, a Director and Trustee of Sistema England, and a member of Sistema Global’s Advisory Board.
 During the previous two decades he was Head of Music at Southbank Centre and Chairman and then Chief Executive of the Orchestra of the Age of Enlightenment.

-Sir Richard Stilgoe Founder of the Orpheus Centre
+Sir Richard Stilgoe

 Richard Stilgoe’s 50-year career in show business spanned radio, television, cabaret and theatre, led him to many egregious people and places and gained him a diverse collection of fortuitous and, in his own words, almost certainly undeserved honours.
 In 1997 he founded the Orpheus Centre, and remains a trustee.